marianneo812/project_4/README.md

 ## Interactive Webpage
 ### Run the application:

-- To run the application locally, execute the following command: python data/app.py
+- To run the application locally, execute the following command in the data folder: python app.py
 - Open a web browser and go to [http://127.0.0.1:5000](http://127.0.0.1:5000).
 - Fill out the form with your health information and click "Predict" to get the prediction of heart disease likelihood.